StatisticalPopulationGenomics-2ndEd/moments/example2/README.md

 ### Introducing a third population

-Now that we have a relatively well-fitting model for two modern human populations, we incorporate a Neandertal branch and fit the relevant parameters.
-It is useful to do this in multiple steps- here we first optimize a few new parameters (Neandertal/African modern human divergence time, effective size of Neandertal populations, divergence time of the sampled and introgressing Neandertals and admixture pulse proportion) to obtain a reasonable fit, then run a second round of optimization to further refine all the parameters we considered above.
+Now that we have a relatively well-fitting model describing two modern human populations, we incorporate a Neandertal branch and fit the relevant parameters.
+It is useful to do this in multiple steps- here we first optimize a few new parameters (Neandertal/modern human divergence time, effective size of Neandertal populations, divergence time of the sampled and introgressing Neandertals, and Neandertal to GBR admixture pulse proportion) to obtain a reasonable fit, then run a second round of optimization to further refine all the parameters we considered in the two-population model as well.
 We fix the time of Neandertal admixture to 50 kya (see Sümer et al. 2025) and use a single size parameter $N_N$ for all Neandertal demes, as we may expect these parameters to be poorly constrained given our small Neandertal sample size.
-The initial graph is [models/MSL_GBR_Vindija_round1/MSL_GBR_Vindija_model.yaml](models/MSL_GBR_Vindija_round1/MSL_GBR_Vindija_model.yaml)
+The initial graph is [models/MSL_GBR_Vindija_step1/MSL_GBR_Vindija_model.yaml](models/MSL_GBR_Vindija_step1/MSL_GBR_Vindija_model.yaml):
 ```YAML
 description: Model of Vindija Neandertal, MSL and GBR lineages with admixture.
 time_units: years